patrickfatrick/marky-marked/README.md

 #### Expanding the selection

 You can expand the current text selection forward or backward in the editor like so, passing in the number of characters to move.
-If no argument is passed Marky Marked will assume 0;
+If no argument is passed Marky Marked will default to 0;

 ```javascript
 document.querySelector('.marky-editor')._marky.expandSelectionForward(3);
 document.querySelector('.marky-editor')._marky.expandSelectionBackward(20);
 ```

-This method returns the new starting and ending positions for the selection.
+This method returns the new starting and ending positions for the selection as an array.

 #### Moving the cursor

 You can also move the cursor in the editor like so, passing in the number of characters to move.
-If no argument is passed Marky Marked will assume 0;
+If no argument is passed Marky Marked will default to 0.

 ```javascript
 document.querySelector('.marky-editor')._marky.moveCursorForward(3);